 In 2016, the total value of purchases made online in China is estimated at more than $ 85 billion.
 In recent years the country has relaxed these foreign product sales reforms, which has led to growth and demand from international brands.
 The opportunity to sell foreign brands directly in my country has helped to open up many opportunities for different players within the Chinese market.
 Indeed, this new trade allowed companies like Alibaba and Jingding to launch two cross-border e-commerce giants that are Tmall Global and JD Worldwide.

-JingDong Worldwide is the challenger of Tmall Global as China’s second largest online trading platform.
-The growth segments for the platform are specially in household and electronic appliances.
+JingDong Worldwide is the challenger of Tmall Global as China’s second-largest online trading platform.
+The growth segments for the platform are especially in household and electronic appliances.
 JD has seven execution centers and more than 200 warehouses in China.

 The platform has the advantage of operating with more than 5000 of its own delivery and collection stations, a considerable advantage compared to the market leader Tmall since it will accompany and facilitate the introduction of foreign brands on the market.